MinsangKwak/minsangKwak/README.md

 <h1>:rocket: Hi!
 Nice to See you.</h1>
 <p>
-I'm Junior Front-End Software Engineer :zap:</br>
+I'm Junior Software Engineer :zap:</br>
-I'm constantly learning JavaScript, and recently I'm learning Vue
+I want to grow more and more!
 </p>

+### Who Am I

+- I am interested in software development and computer science.
+- Recently, I entered the Department of Computer Science and I am working and doing college at the same time.

 ### Recent Interest

 - JavaScript(ES6+), TypeScript
-- JavaScript Library(React), Framework(Vue)
+- JavaScript Library(React)
 - Web accesibility
 - Communication, Conversation
 - New Relationship